morgenthum/lambda-heights/README.md

 ## Description

-Lambda-Heights is a fast paced arcade game.
-You play a small lambda letter which has the mission to escape the world to the top.
-You can jump onto layers to get to the top, sounds easy - but there is the darkness which comes closer and closer to you - and it gets faster over the time.
+Lambda-Heights is a fast paced game.
+You play a small lambda letter which can jump and move left and right.
+You need to jump onto layers to move upwards.
+Meanwhile the screen also moves upward - so you need to hold the velocity.
+If the bottom of the screen touches the player, the game is over.

 ![Ingame screenshot](https://github.com/morgenthum/lambda-heights/blob/master/screenshot.png "Ingame")

+## Features

+- Games are always recorded to the local disk.
+- Watch your games again by choosing the replay in the replay menu.

+## Controls

+- A or left arrow = Move left
+- D or right arrow = Move right
+- Space = Jump
+- Esc = Pause / Exit

-### Additional features
+### Jump tricks

-- It always records your game and stores it to your hard disk drive - which can be replayed later.

-#### What is planned?

-- Multiple replays (with timestamp)
-- Highscore table over all players (with replays).
+- Double your jump impulse by having a velocity higher than 750.
+- If you are jumping and the bottom of the player is inside a layer, you can jump again, which results in very high jumps.

 ## Build